At a glance

 Reversing letters or mirror writing isn’t necessarily a sign of dyslexia.
 Some kids with dyslexia have trouble with it, but many don’t.
 In fact, most kids who reverse letters before age 7 end up not having dyslexia.

 For older kids who continue to reverse letters, there are a few other potential causes.
 A child might reverse letters because of a poor memory for how to form letters.
-Another possible cause is visual processing issues.
+Another possible cause is challenges with visual processing.
 In this case, a child might have trouble identifying how images are different (visual discrimination) or which direction they face (visual directionality).

 Do kids outgrow the habit of reversing letters?